dwyl/learn-api-design/README.md

 Each operation concerns to a *resource*, which in turn is identified/located through an *URI*.
-Here's how these operations are applied to resources.
+Here's how these operations are applied to resources:s

 + **GET** /comment - Returns a list of all comments
 + **GET** /comment/:id - Returns a comment with the given id